-The College of Engineering, Technology, and Aeronautics (CETA) offers affordable and accessible engineering degree programs in a state-of-the-art STEM facility in New Hampshire.
+The School of Engineering, Technology, and Aeronautics (SETA) offers affordable and accessible engineering degree programs in a state-of-the-art STEM facility in New Hampshire.

 Students at SNHU enjoy access to an exciting array of resources that help take learning outside the classroom and beyond the computer.
 The SNHU campus features state-of-the-art learning facilities, while cyberlabs and other web-based resources offer online students unique learning opportunities.
 Both online students and on campus students also enjoy the benefits of the many partnerships that SNHU has forged with organizations both local and national, through networking opportunities, internships and more.

 Experienced and knowledgeable educators are critical to the success of any academic institution.
-At SNHU, our online and campus instructors, including College of Engineering, Technology and Aeronautics faculty, are highly credentialed and current in their industries.
+At SNHU, our online and campus instructors, including the School of Engineering, Technology and Aeronautics faculty, are highly credentialed and current in their industries.
 SNHU educators boast dozens of different degrees in a wide range of STEM fields and come with experience that includes nursing, video game design and even working on a Mars rover.

 Cyber competitions.
 Software development.
 Analyzing real-world data.
 These are just a few examples of the experiential learning opportunities available to online STEM students at Southern New Hampshire University.